ChristianoBraga/PiFramework/README.md

 </p>

 The &Pi; framework aims at being a simple formal framework for compiler construction.
-It is comprised of &pi IR and &Pi; automata.
+It is comprised of &Pi; IR and &Pi; automata.
 The &Pi; IR component is a simple language with basic programming languages constructs, whose semantics are formally specified in &Pi; automata.
 To construct a compiler for a programming